-permission into the abandoned building thereon, with the intent to steal a hot water heater.
-The defendant sought to call a witness who allegedly would have testified that, on the day of the incident, a hot water heater was taken from her property, and that her property abutted property owned by the employer of one of the codefendants.
+158 The defendant was charged with burglary in the third degree, for allegedly entering without permission into the abandoned building thereon, with the intent to steal a hot water heater.
+The defendant sought to call a witness who would have testified that, on the day of the incident, a hot water heater was taken from her property, and that her property abutted property owned by the employer of one of the codefendants.
 This testimony was relevant to the theory of defense, which was that the hot water heater that was seen in the defendants' possession by the People's witnesses had not been taken from the building on the complainant's property, and also would have served to impeach the credibility of the People's principal witnesses.
-Accordingly, the Supreme Court's determination to quash the subpoena served upon this witness on the ground that the witness's testimony was irrelevant was error which deprived the defendant of his constitutional right to present a defense to the charge of burglary in the third degree (see People v.
+The quashing of the subpoena to this witness on the ground that the witness's testimony was irrelevant was error depriving the defendant of his right to present a defense. (see People v.
 Perez, 40 A.D.3d 1131, 1132, 837 N.Y.S.2d 275; People v.
 Ocampo, 28 A.D.3d 684, 685-686, 813 N.Y.S.2d 217; People v.
 Legrande, 176 A.D.2d 351, 352, 574 N.Y.S.2d 780).